brycewray/hugo-site/content/posts/2020/12/hashing-out-cache-busting-fix-eleventy.md

   <span class="caption">Image: <em>cssdate.js</em> in the <a href="https://nova.app" target="_blank" rel="noopener">Nova</a> code&nbsp;editor, which I was trialing when I first published this&nbsp;post</span>
 ---

+**Note**: I later found a [much better solution](/posts/2021/03/tailwind-head-eleventy), but am leaving this here for the sake of [transparency](/posts/2019/10/otoh).
+{.yellowBox}

 *Up-front disclaimer: No proverbial horses were beaten to death (at least, not by me) during the writing of the following---although I could see how you might get a different impression.*

 Since a few days ago, when I initially published "[Cache-busting in Eleventy, take two](/posts/2020/12/cache-busting-eleventy-take-two)" as a way of apologizing for the abortive solution I'd offered in "[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy)," I've thought it might be more helpful if I gave at least some of the actual code rather than pushing people to the [starter site](https://github.com/brycewray/eleventy_solo_starter) whose appearance is based on this one.
 So that'll be the purpose of this piece.

-Here's a brief bit of catchup, to clarify things for those who have read neither of those articles and/or have no idea why they should care about the articles’ subject matter:
+Here's a brief bit of catchup, to clarify things for those who have read neither of those articles and/or have no idea why they should care about the articles' subject matter:

 - It's best to set up caching of your site's static assets, specifically the CSS file or files it uses, to improve the experience for your visitors.
 - As of now, this caching must be set up manually in the [Eleventy](https://11ty.dev) [static site generator](https://jamstack.org/generators/) used by this site.